PyConZA/pyconza2025/pages_md/speaking/guidelines.md

 ## Good Ideas

 - Submit your proposal early.
-The program committee will provide feedback to talks that come into our system, and we will work with you to improve your proposal if we have issues with it, but this is only feasible if your proposal is submitted well before the deadline.
+The program committee will endeavour to provide feedback to talks that come into our system, and we will work with you to improve your proposal if we have issues with it, but this is only feasible if your proposal is submitted well before the deadline.
 - Be sure to answer some basic questions:
     - Who is the intended audience for your talk?
 (Be specific; "Python programmers" is not a good answer.)
     - What will attendees get out of your talk?
 When they leave the room, what will they know that they didn't know before?
 - Your outline should be an enumeration of what you intend to say, along with time estimates.
 - It is not necessary to have completely written your talk already, but you should have an idea of what the points you intend to make are and roughly how long you will spend on each one.
 - If you are requesting a 45-minute slot, remember that these are in very limited supply.
 Be sure to explain how you will change your talk if we can only offer you a 30-minute slot.